 • Articulation a Vision

-To assist student leaders with the running effective meetings please review the following documents and templates:
+To assist student leaders and advisors with the running effective meetings, please review the following documents:

 • Ground Rules for Discussion